Erik Campbell (Final Destination): Reception

 Several critics highlighted Erik's near-death scene in the tattoo parlor.
 Katie Walsh of The Seattle Times praised the scene for its execution, with NMEs Jordan Bassett describing it as a "fabulously nasty set-piece".
 Jesse Hassenger of Paste also recognized the scene for being humorous.
 Vulture writer Bilge Ebiri describes Erik's fake-out death scene as "hugely elaborate", also viewing his survival as surprising.
-Relating to this, Jamie Graham of Empire praised the reveal that Erik is not a descendant of Iris, and thus not hunted by Death, for managing to subvert audiences' expectations.
+Relating to this, Jamie Graham of Empire commended the reveal that Erik is not a descendant of Iris, and thus safe from Death, for effectively subverting audience expectations.

 Erik's eventual death scene involving an MRI machine was praised.
 Scheck viewed Erik's death as the best one in Bloodlines.
 Foreman deemed it the best in the franchise, describing the scene as making her emotional and recognizing it for "intertwining humor, horror, and heart".
-Joe George of Den of Geek similarly described Erik's death — alongside Bobby's — as the sixth best death scene in the franchise.
+Joe George of Den of Geek similarly described Erik's death — alongside Bobby's — as the sixth-best death scene in the franchise.
 George also viewed Erik and Bobby's love for each other as making their deaths "poignant".
-Relating to this, Oller praised Harmon's chemistry with Joyner.
+Relating to this, Oller praised Harmon's chemistry with Joyner, believing that they play well off each other.

 His death was also analyzed by experts for its scientific accuracy.
-Ben Inglis, physicist and manager at the University of California Berkeley Brain Imaging Center, and Max Wintermark, Chair of the Department of Neuroradiology at the University of Texas' MD Anderson Cancer Center, spoke with The Today Show writer Sarah Jacoby, informing her that most MRI machines are incapable of increasing in magnetic power; whenever there is a change in the strength of an MRI machine's magnetic field, its magnetic pull will become weaker, rather than stronger.
-However, Inglis did acknowledge that the magnets within MRI machines are strong enough to pull various types of metallic objects in them, with Jacoby noting different instances of metallic objects — like oxygen tanks and wheelchairs — getting sucked into such machines; some incidents even leading to patients getting injured.
+Ben Inglis, physicist and manager at the University of California Berkeley Brain Imaging Center, and Max Wintermark, chair of the Department of Neuroradiology at the University of Texas' MD Anderson Cancer Center, recognized that most MRI machines are incapable of increasing in magnetic power; whenever there is a change in the strength of an MRI machine's magnetic field, its magnetic pull will become weaker, rather than stronger.
+However, Inglis did acknowledge that the magnets within MRI machines are strong enough to pull various types of metallic objects into them; The Today Show writer Sarah Jacoby highlighted different instances of metallic objects — like oxygen tanks and wheelchairs — getting sucked into such machines, with some incidents leading to patients getting injured.